 - Tips may or may not be included under the plan.
 Be sure to inquire so that you can factor them into your budget if they are an additional cost.
 Even if they are not, it's good form to reward a waiter who works hard and pleases you.

-What are the Advantages of the American Dining Plan?
+What are the Advantages of the American Plan?

-- It's easier to budget your honeymoon or romantic getaway.
+- It's easier to budget for a honeymoon or romantic getaway.
 Knowing in advance what your vacation will cost can help you to stay within your means.

 - You can spend more time touring.
 And less worrying about where your next meal is coming from.

 - Breakfast will be waiting for you.
 In some hotels, breakfast is buffet style and all-you-can eat.
-Expect a bounty of food and a wide variety from pancakes to bagels with smoked salmon on cruise ships.
+On cruise ship, expect a bounty of food and a wide variety from pancakes to bagels with smoked salmon.
 Free-standing hotels may not be as generous with their offerings.

 - Drinks with dinner.
 Normally beverages, including coffee, soda, beer, and wine are included with meals.
 At other times of the day, you may have to pay for them.
 On major cruise lines, passengers can buy a drink card that makes non-included beverages more affordable.

-What are the Disadvantages of the American Dining Plan?
+What are the Disadvantages of the American Plan?

 - It's not for foodies.
 The quality of food under an American plan can vary widely.
-If sourcing and tasting highly rated local restaurants is part of the thrill of travel for the two of you, it's likely that you may find the fare offered under an American Plan mediocre.
+If researching, visiting and experiencing the cuisine in highly rated local restaurants is part of the thrill of travel for the two of you, it's likely that you may find the fare offered under an American Plan mediocre.

 - It's not for people with small appetites.
 If you normally skip breakfast or lunch, you may not appreciate having to pay for three meals a day.
 Also, if you leave early for a tour or are out on an activity when lunch is served, you may be starving by the next meal time.